 e) User’s technique and skill in controlling hand movement and tip contact with the tissue; hot tip coagulation depth depends heavily on hand speed and tip-tissue contact duration.”

-An eloquent take on cutting diodes by Robert Strauss, MD, DDS, tops our list of laconic summaries of the essence of soft-tissue cutting diodes (see photo below).
+An eloquent take on cutting diodes by Robert Strauss, DDS, MD, tops our list of concise summaries of the essence of soft-tissue cutting diodes (see photo below).

 Great minds do think alike!
 It feels great to have the reality of 1+1=2 returning to laser dentistry!
-It is time for CERP ADA and PACE AGD and ADEA to pay attention to the science-based and not opinion-based CDE.
+It is time for CERP ADA, PACE AGD, and ADEA to pay attention to the science-based and not opinion-based CDE.